 This popular summer destination offers excellent bird watching, swimming, boating, and picnicking opportunities.
 Paths at Manzanita Lake have a dirt surface.
 None are designated as accessible; however many visitors find it possible to access a portion of the south side of the 1.8 mile (2.9 km) lake loop trail via the boat launch area.

 Many of Lassen's fantastic sights can be seen from park roads.
 Learn more about driving the scenic park highway.

 Lodging and Camping

 Adjacent to Manzanita Campground, the camping cabins are within walking distance of Manzanita Lake.
-There are two accessible cabins: a one-room cabin that sleeps two and a two-room cabin that sleeps five.
+Cabins 1,8,14, and 18 are wheelchair accessible.
 Each cabin includes a bed, propane heater, lantern, bear box, fire ring, access ramp, stairs with handrails and an extended picnic table.
-Camping cabin reservations are available late May through early October at www.recreation.gov or by phoning 877-444-6777.

 Publications and Media

 Lassen Volcanic Accessibility GuideLearn more about accessible facilities, park features, and more in this handout (pdf, 436 KB).